rasmusab/begin-r-py/README.md

 # beginr.org and beginpy.org

-1h live coding introductions to R and python .
+WIP ~2h live coding introductions to R and python .